wasp-lang/web/docs/tutorials/todo-app/auth.md

 ```shell-session
 $ wasp db migrate-save "user-task-relation"
 ```
-to create a db schema migration.
+to create a database schema migration and apply it to the database.

 :::note
 We made `user` and `userId` in `Task` optional (via `?`) because that allows us to keep the existing tasks, which don't have a user assigned, in the database.